BeathovenGala/CadetTracker/README.md

 A project's true value isn't just in the final code, but in the lessons learned along the way.
 This project is an opportunity for you to follow along with my development journey.
 I took notes on the challenges I faced and the solutions I found.

 Below is a detailed `Log of Learnings` that chronicles my journey.
-You can also use the `git` commit history to see how the project evolved over time.[3]
+You can also use the `git` commit history to see how the project evolved over time.
 A good `git` log can guide you by including bug fixes and upgrades as they happened.
-You can compare different versions of the code to see what changed at each step, and by looking at the messages, you can understand the reasoning behind each change, as a `git` commit is a snapshot of the files at a specific moment.[4]
+You can compare different versions of the code to see what changed at each step, and by looking at the messages, you can understand the reasoning behind each change, as a `git` commit is a snapshot of the files at a specific moment.

 Here is a log of each step, including the functionality added, what I learned, and how I resolved errors.